iensu/mocha-cakes-2/README.md

 ## Usage

-You need to specify `mocha-cakes` as a mocha integration by adding the option `--ui mocha-cakes-2` to your `mocha` command:
+You need to specify `mocha-cakes-2` as a mocha integration by adding the option `--ui mocha-cakes-2` to your `mocha` command:

 ``` javascript
 mocha --ui mocha-cakes-2 path/to/my/tests